valer0ld/naming-cheatsheet/README.md

 ### `prev`/`next`

 Indicate the previous or the next state of a variable in the current context.
-Used when describing state transitions.
+Used when describing state transitions.!!!

 ```jsx
 async function getPosts() {